No-Fault Auto Insurance

 Survivors' lost benefits are paid to the dependents of a deceased party, which may be paid periodically or as a lump sum.

-Because the no-fault minimum limits are usually low, some states require insurance companies to offer optional no-fault benefits that have limits greater than the minimum.
+Because the no-fault minimum limits are usually low, some states require insurance companies to offer optional no-fault benefits with limits exceeding the minimum.
 Insurance companies may also be required to offer optional deductibles to restrict or eliminate some coverage that a driver may not need.

 Regardless of what no-fault plans a state has approved, all states allow lawsuits for serious injuries, such as death, dismemberment, disfigurement, or permanent disability.
 In these serious cases, the injured party can even sue for pain-and-suffering.